nevenhsu/full-stack-docker/README.md

 #### Production

 To run production, use `docker-compose -f docker-compose-prod.yml up -d --build`
+To update npm, use `docker-compose -f docker-compose-prod.yml up -d --build -V`

 #### Then